Audit Trail & Audit Log

 Is a digital signature the same as a handwritten signature on a screen?

-Do guards need to do anything to sign records?
+Do guards need to do anything extra?

 Learn more